-- puts and calls on securities or indices of securities: - Eurodollar futures contracts and options on such contracts; - interest rate caps, swaps and swaptions; - U.S. Treasury futures, forward contracts, other derivative contracts and options on U.S. Treasury securities; and - other similar transactions.
+- puts and calls on securities or indices of securities; - Eurodollar futures contracts and options on such contracts: - interest rate caps, swaps and swaptions; - U.S. Treasury futures, forward contracts, other derivative contracts and options on U.S. Treasury securities; and - other similar transactions.

-We may attempt to reduce interest rate risks and to minimize exposure to interest rate fluctuations through the use of match funded financing structures, when appropriate, whereby we seek (i) to match the maturities of our debt obligations with the maturities of our assets and (ii) to match the interest rates on our investments with similar debt directly or through the use of interest rate swaps, caps or other financial instruments, or through a combination of these strategies.
-This will allow us to minimize the risk that we have to refinance our liabilities before the maturities of our assets and to reduce the impact of changing interest rates on our earnings.
+We may attempt to reduce interest rate risks and to minimize exposure to interest rate fluctuations through match funded financing structures, when appropriate, whereby we seek (i) to match the maturities of our debt obligations with the maturities of our assets and (ii) to match the interest rates on our investments with similar debt directly or through interest rate swaps, caps or other financial instruments, or through a combination of these strategies.
+This helps us to minimize the risk that we have to refinance our liabilities before the maturities of our assets and to reduce the impact of changing interest rates on our earnings.